sourabhlal/ada2017/docs/README.md

 We suspect that we will see this sort of incredible growth again this year, and so we decided to delve into the data to see what trends we could find!

+We suspect that we will see this sort of incredible growth again this year, and so we decided to delve into the data to see what trends we could find!

+### The Dataset
+Naturally, many people, whether happy or disappointed, will want to share their opinion of their new product with the world.
+This is where the product reviews posted on Amazon.com are incredibly useful.

+The data we examine in this project comes from the [McAuley Amazon Review Dataset](http://jmcauley.ucsd.edu/data/amazon/).
+This dataset contains reviews of products sold on Amazon spanning a time period from May 1996 to July 2014, as well metadata about each of these products.
+While we investigated several product categories, in this data story we are going to focus on the Electronics category as it is one of Amazon’s best sellers and had the most data with over 1.5 million reviews.

+# To be titled

+The first step of our project was to visualize the number of reviews from 1996 to 2014. this is a good indicator on how people’s use of  amazon reviews has evolved through the years.

+We group the reviews according to the category of the corresponding product and we notice that they all follow the same trend , although at different scales depending on the number of products they contain.